irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 * M308 and Galant rifles now have AP rounds - same as AP(DMR) kits, but they are categorized as ammuntion
 * 7.62 Little Friend now has a 5.56 conversion kit - it reduces damage but increases ammo pick up
 * Byk-1 now has a 5.45 conversion kit - it reduces damage but increases ammo pick up
+* Falcon rifle now has 7.62x51mm SP rounds - they reduce damage class to 250 and increase ammo pick up
 * Car-4, AK 7.62 and Golgen AK 7.62 now have HP rounds - they can be used to upgrade weapon's damage class (which affects ammo pick up)
 * 7.62 Little Friend and Byk-1 now have a High velocity round for their underbarrel launchers - increase grenade travel speed by 3x with a 20% ammo pick up cost.
 Note: only works if you are the lobby host, otherwise reverts itself to standard round stats.
 * Gewehr3's CQB and Sniper kits have new updated values: CQB kit now has reduced damage class (200) with increases to other stats, while the Sniper kit acts like an AP kit